marksands/markview/README.md

 -----

 Markview is very simple to use.
-Run the gem from the command line and specify a README or other markup file.
+Run the gem from the command line and specify a README or other markdown file.
 Markview defaults to finding a README if you choose not to specify the file.

 	$ markview README.md